aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-task-links/cross-project-predecessors/_index.md

 {{% alert color="primary" %}}

 Microsoft Project lets users link tasks within the current project, or to external projects.
 Cross project predecessors are predecessors from another project.
-Aspose.Tasks API supports these too.
+Aspose.Tasks for C++ API supports these too.

 {{% /alert %}}
 ## **Working with Cross Project Predecessor Tasks**